-- (1) The policy allegedly violated; - (2) The reason for the disciplinary proceedings; - (3) Notice of the right to request a hearing or waive the right to a hearing. - (4) A description of the hearing procedure; - (5) A statement that the pupil's records are available at the school for examination by the pupil's parent authorized representative; and - (6) A statement that the pupil may present witnesses.
+- the policy allegedly violated; - the reason for the disciplinary proceedings; - notice of the right to request a hearing or waive the right to a hearing; - a description of the hearing procedure; - a statement that the pupil's records are available at the school for examination by the pupil's parent or authorized representative; and - a statement that the pupil may present witnesses.

 If a hearing is requested, the superintendent shall give notice to each school board member of an appeal to the board for a hearing.
 The superintendent shall set the date, time, and place for the hearing and send notice by first class mail to each school board member and by certified mail, return receipt requested, to the pupil's parent or to a pupil who is 18 years of age or older or an emancipated minor.
 If no hearing is requested or the hearing is waived, the action of the superintendent is final.
 ARSD 24:07:03:02.

 Therefore, before any suspension of over 10 consecutive school days or expulsion can take place, the child with a disability and the child's parents are entitled to a hearing before the school board, which can be waived.
-Of course, if the child's behavior is determined to be a manifestation of the child's disability and no special circumstances are involved, any school board-ordered removal would be essentially overruled by IDEA, as the child must then be immediately returned to the child's current placement.
+Of course, if the child's behavior is determined to be a manifestation of the child's disability and no special circumstances are involved, any removal ordered by the school board would be essentially over-ruled by IDEA, as the child must then be immediately returned to the child's current placement.

-South Dakota also has administrative rules within its special education rules on Suspension (ARSD Chapter 24:05:26) and Expulsion (ARSD Chapter 24:05:26.01) that both mirror the federal regulations and contain sections referencing and "borrowing" from Article 24:07 on Student Due Process
+South Dakota also has administrative rules within its special education rules on Suspension (ARSD Chapter 24:05:26) and Expulsion (ARSD Chapter 24:05:26.01) that both mirror the federal regulations and contain sections referencing and "borrowing" from Article 24:07 on Student Due Process.